September 10, 2024

 Section 2: Conducting the Interview

 The real magic happens during the interview itself.
 Creating a comfortable atmosphere and asking the right questions are key to drawing out insightful responses and maintaining smooth audio.
-Let’s dive into the techniques that will help you conduct a compelling interview.
+Allow me to explain the techniques that will help you conduct a compelling interview.

 Creating a Comfortable Atmosphere